Elbarae1921/cctv/README.md

 ```
 to install all the dependencies in package.json

-Script are already set in package.json so use `npm start` or `npm run dev` to start the app.
+Script are already set in package.json so use `npm start` or `npm run dev` to start the app then go to http://localhost:5000.